mspiez/network-automation-tools/02-Nautobot-setup/README.md

 ## Conclusion

-At this stage Nautobot is able to communicate with our VMs and gather some basic information about them.
-Next let's look at the details of `device onboarding` app in Nautobot, but now you can already explore Nautobot UI from the browser.
+At this stage Nautobot is up and running, but also is able to communicate with our VMs.
+In the next part let's look at the details of `device onboarding` app in Nautobot, but before that you can explore Nautobot UI from the browser.